OsramAutomotive/test-analysis/README.md

 This command will create a series of log and working files in the &quot;build&quot; folder and most importantly an executable in the &quot;dist&quot; folder.
 This &quot;dist&quot; folder contains everything required to run the software; the executable, dlls, and other files the program relies upon.
 This folder may be copied to any computer with a Windows operating system and the executable may be run from there.

 ## The DV Test Station
 The raw data that this program analyzes is produced by our DV Test Stations.
-These test stations consist of 2 power supplies, 2 DAQ systems, and 6 pc boards.
+These test stations typically consist of at least 2 power supplies, 2 DAQ systems, and 6 measurement boards (current or outage boards).
+However, the stations and Labview software support scalibility so additional measurement boards may be used.
 The test systems are wired to the boards and currents are measured across high precision shunt resistors.
 Each board is used for a single module in the system.
 For instance, a lighting project may be set up on the boards of a DV Test Station like this:

 ```
 Board 1 - Low Beam